alloba/book-of-hours-notes/skills-and-languages/Killasimi.md

 ## Description
 Killasimi

-If there is speech in Nowhere; if there is a language used by the Dead; if the House of the Moon has a native tongue; then it must be Killasimi.
+If there is speech in [[Nowhere]]; if there is a language used by the Dead; if the House of the Moon has a native tongue; then it must be Killasimi.
 If none of this is true, it is still not a language to be spoken in daylight.
 Each word breathes woe.
 Read it, as they say, and weep.
 ## Tree of Wisdom Entries

 ### Skolekosophy I